Adelaide Paediatric Dentistry provides care in all aspects of paediatric dentistry.

 The anaesthetist stays with your child all the time during the operation and carefully monitors him or her.

 A general anaesthetic which takes place in a hospital is often a consideration where the attempt of trying to treat your child in the chair may not be the ideal option for your child.
-All our treatment under a general anesthesia takes place in a fully equipped hospital at the Women’s and Children’s Hospital and the Wakefield Surgicentre.
-Our team uses the expertise of Stace Anesthetics for their anesthetists as listed below:
+All our treatment under general anaesthesia takes place at the new Calvary Adelaide Hospital.
+We are very fortunate to have Anaesthetists who have extensive experience in Paediatrics.
+The Anaesthetists we use include: